iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Convex Sets.md

 ---
 ### **Intro**

 This entity is by far some the most important entities we will have for convex optimization, both in applications and analysis.
-The same topic has also been covered in [[AMATH 515 (Optimization Fundamentals)/Basic Convexity/Convexity]], which is not organized well.
+The same topic has also been covered in [[Introduction to Convexity]], which is not organized well.

 ### **Convex Set**